open-telemetry/community/marketing-guidelines.md

 ## Goals and Guidelines

-There are three high-level foci for these goals and guidelines.
+There are three high-level focus areas for these goals and guidelines.

 ### I: OpenTelemetry is a joint effort